 The second product I’ve tried is the Simple Hydrating Gel Cream, which is a gel-based moisturizer perfect for during the day.
 It’s a very light yet moisturizing gel cream, which I find quite rare.
 Usually, the gel-based moisturizers are not that moisturizing at all, while this one is really rich yet has a very lightweight consistency.
 This moisturizer is infused with minerals and plant extracts.
 I’ve really enjoyed using this moisturizer and putting it through the test.
 It sits really well underneath my makeup and isn’t clogging my pores.
 And again as I already mentioned when talking about the cleanser, this moisturizer is also very affordable for the quality you get!

 Simple skincare review

 Have you tried any of the new Simple products yet?
+Or do you have any other skincare tips?
 Let me know in the comments below!